wiseman-timelord/Chat-Gradio-Gguf/README.md

 # Models
 You will of course need to have a `*.Gguf` model, use an iMatrix version of the same models if you have nVidia hardware.
 Here are some of the models used to test the program..
 1. For non-iMatrix 14B models...
-- [Lamarckvergence-14B-GGUF](https://huggingface.co/mradermacher/Lamarckvergence-14B-GGUF) - Best ~14B model, beating most, ~30B and ~70B.
+- [Lamarckvergence-14B-GGUF](https://huggingface.co/mradermacher/Lamarckvergence-14B-GGUF) - Best ~14B model, 57th overall beating most ~70B.
 2. For non-iMatrix ~8B models.
 - [qwen2.5-7b-cabs-v0.4-GGUF](https://huggingface.co/mradermacher/qwen2.5-7b-cabs-v0.4-GGUF) - Best <8b Model on General leaderboard, and ~500 overall.
 - Doesnt work: [DeepSeek-R1-Distill-Qwen-7B-Uncensored-Reasoner-GGUF](https://huggingface.co/mradermacher/DeepSeek-R1-Distill-Qwen-7B-Uncensored-Reasoner-GGUF), some kind of non-standard tokenizer issues, needs investigating after completion.
-- Llama [DeepSeek-R1-Distill-Llama-8B-Uncensored-GGUF](https://huggingface.co/mradermacher/DeepSeek-R1-Distill-Llama-8B-Uncensored-GGUF) 8GB cutdown but somewhat compitent - Uncensored <8GB non-iMatrix Rpg suitable.
+- Llama [DeepSeek-R1-Distill-Llama-8B-Uncensored-GGUF](https://huggingface.co/mradermacher/DeepSeek-R1-Distill-Llama-8B-Uncensored-GGUF) 8GB cutdown but somewhat compitent - Uncensored.
 - [Nxcode-CQ-7B-orpol-Gguf](https://huggingface.co/tensorblock/Nxcode-CQ-7B-orpo-GGUF) - Best on Big code Leaderboard, Instruct model specializing in Python.
 - [Ninja-v1-NSFW-RP-GGUF](https://huggingface.co/mradermacher/Ninja-v1-NSFW-RP-GGUF) - Most downloaded RP NSFW on huggingface at the time.
 3. For <4B non-iMatrix models.